axieinfinity/ronin-documentation/docs/apps/ronin-bridge/guides/withdraw-nft.md

 ### Approve all tokens

-Approving all tokens means that you only need to grant approval once, and your future NFT transfers will not require any approval.
+Approving all tokens means that you only need to grant approval once, and your future NFT bridges will not require any approval.

-1. Select the NFT you want to transfer, then click **Approve NFT**.
+1. Select the NFT you want to bridge, then click **Approve NFT**.
    ![nft-withdrawal-6](../assets/nft-withdrawal-6.png)
 2. Select **All tokens**.
    ![nft-withdrawal-8](../assets/nft-withdrawal-8.png)